The Lovin' Spoonful

 When you know he could be Johnny B Good

-I say it's all right, Pa, let the boy
+I say it's all right, Pa, let the boy sing his song

 In his brand new boots, he needs a foot from a kick in the town